 You don’t have to ask these exact questions.
 The idea is to carve out some alone time in order to remember why you started.

-3. Give yourself a fresh start.
+3. Give yourself a fresh start for motivation.

 At the same time, you might just need to turn over a new leaf.
 I get that this can be tough.
 But, sometimes you just have to be proactive and move on to something else.